-Class Teacher They are responsible for: Adapting and refining the curriculum to respond to strengths and needs of all pupils.
+Class Teacher They are responsible for: Class Teacher Adapting and refining the curriculum to respond to strengths and needs of all pupils.
 Checking on the progress of your child and identifying, planning and delivering any additional support using appropriate scaffolds to facilitate learning and progress Contributing to/devising personalised learning plans to prioritise and focus on the next steps required for your child to improve their learning.
 This is done at least termly in conjunction with the SENCO and support staff.
-Applying the school's SEN policy.
-Deputy Head for Inclusion (SENCO) Mrs Cathryn Johnston (NASENCO award) Can be contacted on: inclusion@st- bartholomews.lewisham.sch.uk If you have concerns about your child you should speak to your child's Class Teacher first.
+With pupils, write a pupil passport to allow pupils to give their views and tell the adults what helps them to learn and regulate Applying the school's SEN policy.
+Deputy Head for Inclusion (SENCO) Mrs Cathryn Johnston (NASENCO award) If you have concerns about your child you should speak to your child's Class Teacher first.
 You may then be directed to the SENCO who is responsible for: Coordinating provision for children with SEN and developing the school's SEN policy Ensuring that parents are: Involved in supporting their child's learning and access Kept informed about the range and level of support offered to their child Included in reviewing how their child is doing Consulted about planning successful transition to a new class or school Liaising with a range of agencies outside of school who can offer advice and support to help pupils overcome any difficulties Providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs.
-Headteacher Mr Daniel Meyer He is responsible for: The day to day management of all aspects of the school, including the provision made for pupils with SEN Governing Board They are responsible for: Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEN across the school.
-The named governor is Hilary Buckhurst
+Headteacher Mr Daniel Meyer He is responsible for: The day to day management of all aspects of the school, including the provision made for pupils with SEN Governing Board Louise Ryle- named Governor They are responsible for: Supporting the school to evaluate and develop the quality and impact of provision for pupils with SEN across the school.
+The named governor is Louise Ryle